 This probably sounds a bit confronting if you are in your early 20’s, at university, away from home and enjoying the freedom.

 But don’t stress.
 Just focus instead on prioritising time with family.
 And no, prioritising doesn’t mean sending them an email every now and then.
-It means making time to visit and be with them, to share your life with them.
+It means making time to visit and be with them, to share your life with them and invite them to share their lives with you.

 Do you have to prioritise anyone who is even vaguely genetically related to you? – No, it simply means working out who your most valued family members are, and ensuring you keep them close (with their permission of course).
 If separated by distance (e.g. international students), use technology like Skype and Facetime to feel closer.